The Little Mermaid

-Plot summary
+Plot

-The Little Mermaid lives in an underwater kingdom with her widowed father (The Sea-King), her dowager grandmother, and her five older sisters, each of whom had been born one year apart.
+The Little Mermaid lives in an underwater kingdom with her father, the Sea King, her paternal grandmother, and her five older sisters, each one of them born a year apart.
+Fascinated by the world above the sea and human beings, The Little Mermaid keeps a statue of a human boy in her garden in the palace.

 When a mermaid turns fifteen, she is permitted to swim to the surface for the first time to catch a glimpse of the world above.
-When the sisters become old enough, each of them visits the upper world one at a time every 365 days.
-As each returns, the Little Mermaid listens longingly to their various descriptions of the world inhabited by human beings.
+When the six mermaids become old enough, each of them visits the upper world one at a time every year.
+As each returns, the Little Mermaid listens to their various descriptions of the world inhabited by human beings.
+The elder sisters soon become jaded of the world above and are content to remain below the sea.

-When the Little Mermaid's turn comes, she rises up to the surface, watches a birthday celebration being held on a ship in honor of a handsome prince, and falls in love with him from a safe distance.
-Then a violent storm hits, sinking the ship, and the Little Mermaid saves the prince from drowning.
+When the Little Mermaid's turn comes, she rises up to the surface, watches a birthday celebration being held on a ship in honor of a prince, and falls in love with him from a distance.
+A violent storm then hits, sinking the ship, and the Mermaid saves the prince from drowning.
 She delivers him unconscious to the shore near a temple.
-Here, the Little Mermaid waits until a young woman from the temple and her ladies-in-waiting find him.
-To her dismay, the prince never sees the Little Mermaid or even realizes that it was she who had originally saved his life.
+Here, the Mermaid waits until a young woman from the temple and her ladies-in-waiting find him.
+The prince never sees the Little Mermaid or even realizes that it was she who had originally saved his life.

-The Little Mermaid becomes melancholy and asks her grandmother if humans can live forever.
-The grandmother explains that humans have a much shorter lifespan than mermaids (300 years), but that they have an eternal soul that lives on in heaven, while mermaids turn to sea foam at death and cease to exist.
+The Mermaid asks her grandmother if humans can live forever.
+Her grandmother explains that humans have a much shorter lifespan than mermaids (around 300 years), but that they have an eternal soul that lives on in Heaven, while mermaids turn to sea foam at death and cease to exist.

-The Little Mermaid, longing for the prince and an eternal soul, visits the Sea Witch who lives in a dangerous part of the ocean.
-The witch willingly helps her by selling her a potion that gives her legs in exchange for her voice, as the Little Mermaid has the most enchanting voice in the entire world.
-The witch warns the Little Mermaid that once she becomes a human, she will never be able to return to the sea.
+The Mermaid, longing for the prince and an eternal soul, visits the Sea Witch who lives in a dangerous part of the ocean, surrounded by a forest of polyps, mud, and whirlpools.
+The Witch helps her by offering a potion that gives her legs in exchange for her voice (her tongue), as the Mermaid has the most enchanting voice in the world.
+The Witch says that once the Mermaid becomes a human, she will never be able to return to the sea.
 Consuming the potion will make her feel as if a sword is being passed through her body.
-When she recovers, she will have two human legs and will be able to dance like no human has ever danced before; however, she will constantly feel as if she is walking on sharp knives.
-Moreover, she will obtain a soul only if she wins the love of the prince and marries him, for then a part of his soul will flow into her.
-Otherwise, at dawn on the first day after he marries someone else, the Little Mermaid will die with a broken heart and dissolve into sea foam upon the waves.
+When she recovers, she will have human legs and will be able to dance as no human has ever danced before; however, the pain of losing her tail will never leave her: she will constantly feel as if she is walking on sharp knives, and her feet will bleed terribly.
+Moreover, she will obtain a soul only if she wins the prince's love and marries him, for then a part of his soul will flow into her.
+Otherwise, at dawn on the first day after he marries someone else, the Mermaid will die with a broken heart and dissolve into sea foam upon the waves.